ADVANTICS/documentation/charge-controllers/vehicle-simulation.md

 Simulation is primarily managed and controlled by the [CSM Web UI](charge-controllers/advantics_os/csm-web-ui.md).
 [Connect to your controller](charge-controllers/advantics_os/connecting) dashboard and head to `/dashboard/simulation`.

-The interface allows real-time enabling the simulator and editing and control of parameters during a simulated session.
+The interface allows enabling and disabling the simulator in real-time and editing parameters during a simulated charge session.
 It is divided into three main sections: **Parameters**, **Control**, and **Command**.

 ![UI](./vehicle-simulator.png)